vyomasystems-lab/challenges-mshafi7/level2_design/README.md

 The above values are passed as 32 bit instructions to the input and the dut output is compared with expected output using for loop.
 ## Is the verification complete ?
-- The Verification is complete but Bugs are not fixed.
+- The Verification is not complete and Bugs are not fixed.